tamrivera05/bos/memory-bank/activeContext.md

 ### Technical Considerations

-- **Data Fetching**: Will need to implement mock data initially since this is frontend-only
+- **Data Fetching**: Implementing mock data initially since this is frontend-only
-- **Form Handling**: Will need to select appropriate form libraries for complex forms
+- **Form Handling**: Using controlled components with TypeScript interfaces
-- **Authentication**: Will need to implement mock authentication flow
+- **Authentication**: Implementing role-based authentication flow

 ## Open Questions

-- How will backend services be mocked for development?
-- What specific document types will be supported in the initial release?
+- What specific admin features will be implemented in the separate admin interface?
-- What level of form validation is required for each feature?
 - How will user roles and permissions be structured?
 - What metrics should be tracked for administrative dashboard?
+- How will different appointment statuses be managed between user and admin interfaces?

 ## Current Challenges

-- Implementing a comprehensive frontend without a backend
+- Maintaining clean separation between user and admin functionalities
-- Designing for varying levels of technical proficiency among users
+- Designing intuitive interfaces for varying user technical proficiency
-- Creating an intuitive interface for complex administrative processes
-- Balancing feature richness with performance considerations
+- Implementing proper type safety across components
+- Managing state and data flow effectively

 ## Recent Insights

-- The project will benefit from a phased approach, focusing on core features first
+- Separating user and admin functionalities improves code organization and maintainability
+- TypeScript interfaces enhance code reliability and developer experience
+- Clear component boundaries make the codebase more maintainable
-- User experience should prioritize simplicity and clear guidance
+- User experience benefits from focused, role-specific interfaces
-- Mobile optimization is critical for accessibility in the target market
-- Offline capabilities should be considered for areas with poor connectivity